foliojs/pdfkit/docs/text.md

 ## Color Emoji

-PDFKit supports rendering color emoji as inline bitmap images when an emoji font is registered.
+PDFKit supports rendering color emoji when an emoji font is registered.
 Emoji are automatically detected in your text and rendered using the glyphs from the emoji font, while surrounding text continues to use the current document font.
+Three color emoji formats are supported:

+* **`sbix`** (Standard Bitmap Graphics) — bitmap emoji, used by Apple Color Emoji
+* **`COLR`/`CPAL`** (Color Layers) — vector emoji rendered as colored glyph layers, used by fonts like Twemoji Mozilla
+* **`CBDT`/`CBLC`** (Color Bitmap Data) — bitmap emoji, used by Google Noto Color Emoji

 ### Registering an emoji font

-To enable emoji support, register an emoji font that contains an `sbix` (Standard Bitmap Graphics) table.
-On macOS, the built-in Apple Color Emoji font works out of the box.
+To enable emoji support, register an emoji font that contains one of the supported color tables (`sbix`, `COLR`/`CPAL`, or `CBDT`/`CBLC`).
+On macOS, the built-in Apple Color Emoji font (sbix) works out of the box.

 You can register the emoji font via constructor options: